Browse

 papis browse -k whatever

-from the document to be a valid URL,
+will consider the key whatever from the document to be a valid URL,

 assuming at this point that you’ll know what you’re doing.
-Finally, the default
+Finally, the default:

 papis browse -k search-engine

-search with the data of your paper and hopefully
+will do a search-engine search with the data of your paper and hopefully

 you’ll find it there.

-Command-line Interface
+Command-line interface

 papis browse [OPTIONS] [QUERY]